UpcomingIn Person

 Andrew Cecchinato

-Andrew Cecchinato is a researcher at the University of Nottingham, exploring Selden's Platonising Ius Commune.
+Andrew Cecchinato is a Lecturer at the University of Nottingham, with expertise in Selden's Platonising Ius Commune.

 Christian Zendri

-Christian Zendri is a researcher at the University of Trento, focusing on sovereignty between Scotland, England, and France, with reflections on the thought of Thomas Craig of Riccarton (1538?–1608).
+Christian Zendri is a Professor at the University of Trento, specializing in sovereignty between Scotland, England, and France, with reflections on the thought of Thomas Craig of Riccarton (1538?–1608).

 Declan Noble